mpilone/hazelcastmq/README.md

 3. Create a session
 4. Create a message producer or consumer
 5. Send or receive messages

+Using Stomper is a simple layer on the core JMS functionality:

+1. Create a connection factory
+2. Create a stomper configuration
+3. Create a stomper
+4. Connect with STOMP clients

 ### Simple Request and Reply
 This example shows a simple request and reply message pattern where both the requester